kislow/kislow/README.md

 ### Description 📜

 🐢 Slowmaxxing is the pinnacle of a slow paced life.
 Take your time with the little mundane things and see how much more you will appreciate life and God's creation.
-Less anxiety, more gratitude.🚶
+Less anxiety, more gratitude. 🌴

+🐳 ⛴️ 🦊 🐍 🍃

 ![Welcome to my github repo](https://github.com/kislow/kislow/blob/main/codeHello.gif)